Betty Paterson: Commercial artist

+Portraits

-Her work was published in many magazines, including The Australian Home Beautiful, The Australian Woman's Mirror, The New Triad, and The Bulletin.
+Paterson's work was published in many magazines, including The Australian Home Beautiful, The Australian Woman's Mirror, The New Triad, and The Bulletin.
 In the 1935 The Australian Woman's Mirror awarded an original drawing by Paterson each week to the person who made the best original contribution to the magazine.

-Portraits of Paterson by her sister Esther were finalists for the Archibald Prize in 1938 and 1939.
+Paterson competed in 1938 for the Archibald Prize with her painting The yellow gloves of sister Esther, purchased by art patron Howard Hinton, and which is amongst a collection bequeathed by him to the New England Regional Art Museum.
+A portrait of Paterson by her former art school colleague WB McInnes, held in the Art Gallery of NSW, was one of four entries by McInnes in the 1926 Archibald Prize and the fifth of his paintings to win it; while others by her sister Esther were finalists for the Archibald Prize in 1938 and 1939.